Geoff Stirling: Later life

 In 2001, Stirling was inducted into the CAB Broadcast Hall of Fame; in 2009, he was awarded the Order of Newfoundland and Labrador.
 In his later years, Stirling split his time between Torbay, Newfoundland and Labrador, and his ranch in Wickenburg, Arizona, where he once owned (now defunct) Wickenburg radio station KSWW.
 Stirling died at the age of 92 on December 21, 2013.

+Film

+Stirling is the subject of the forthcoming documentary Captain Newfoundland: Transmissions from the Tip of Atlantis.
+The film will have its world premiere at the 2026 edition of the Atlantic International Film Festival.
+Directed by Canadian filmmakers Jamie Miller and Mike Feehan, it is described as "an illuminating and wildly entertaining portrait of Newfoundland media mogul Geoff Stirling."